xenforo-ltd/docs/docs/devs/add-on-structure.md

 ## Recommended version string format

-XF itself uses a MAJOR.MINOR.PATCH principle (e.g. 2.0.0 for the first stable XF2 release) to its version numbering and we recommend a similar approach is taken towards the versioning of your own add-ons.
+XF itself uses a MAJOR.MINOR.PATCH principle (e.g. 2.0.0 for the first stable XF 2 release) for its version numbering, and we recommend a similar approach is taken towards the versioning of your own add-ons.
 In basic terms, increment the

 - MAJOR version when you make major feature changes, especially changes that break backwards compatibility
 - MINOR version when you add functionality preferably in a backwards compatible manner, and